Raymond St. Leger: Education

 St. Leger received his Bachelor of Science in biology from Exeter University, England in 1978, a Master of Science in entomology in 1980 from Birkbeck College, London University, and a Doctor of Philosophy in 1985 from the University of Bath, England.

 Awards and honors

 St. Leger has received several awards for his research, he was elected a fellow of the AAAS (2012), the American Academy of Microbiology (2013), the Royal Entomological Society of London (FRES) (2011), the Entomological Society of America (2019) and is a Fellow of the Royal Society of Biology (FRSB).
 He received the American Society for Microbiology Promega Biotechnology Research Award (2017) and was the inaugural recipient of the Tai Fung-Lan Award for International Cooperation from The Mycological Society of China (2016).
 St. Leger received an honorary doctorate from his alma mater of Exeter University in 2018 and the Newcomb Cleveland Prize for the most impactful paper published in the journal Science in 2019.
 St. Leger gave the Founders lecture at the 2009 Society of Invertebrate Pathology Meeting honoring his friend and frequent collaborator Donald W. Roberts.
+He was a Class IV finalist for the 2022 Cozzarelli Prize from the National Academy of Sciences.